 For a while, Alex has been pushing this narrative that the Canadian lab, the one in Winnipeg, is the source of the stuff because there was those two Chinese folks who were expelled from the lab.

-That's wild because I heard a ton of coverage about how the virus was stolen from that lab in Winnipeg on Alex's show from Alex and his trusted experts like the health ranger Mike Adams.
+That's wild because I heard a ton of coverage about how the virus was stolen from that lab in Winnipeg on Alex's show from Alex and his trusted experts, like the health ranger Mike Adams.

 But that can't possibly be the case because Alex's gut is never wrong.

-He's right 99% of the time, so there's no way he would have spent a ridiculous amount of time on his show trying to spread conspiracy theories about that lab in the past.
+So there's no way you would have spent a ridiculous amount of time on his show trying to spread conspiracy theories about that lab in the past.

 So this is a conspiracy theory about that Canadian lab where the two Chinese people were taken out of the lab back in July.

 Now, if you come to the present day, CTV News reported back on February 4th that a man named Frank Plummer, the former head of the National Microbiology Lab, which is the lab in Winnipeg, had passed away at the age of 67.
-This is a very sad story, but if you actually read articles about his passing, it doesn't look like this was a murder or even suspicious, which Alex is definitely trying to imply.

 He told CTV News how using alcohol to relax after work progressed to a habit that saw him drinking up to 20 ounces of whiskey a night, leading to cirrhosis and end-stage liver disease diagnosis in 2012.